 In cooperation with the GEARING-Roles project, GENDERACTION initiated a campaign to coincide with the International Day of Women and Girls in Science in 2021.
 The five-day campaign focused on the kinds of tools and measures that national authorities should use or are using to support gender equality in research and innovation.11 The campaign gathered 877 posts on Twitter made by 323 users.
 In total, these posts reached 1,255,531 people and generated 2,378,594 impressions and 2,732 engagements.
 A qualitative content analysis of the #SpeedUpChange campaign tweets was performed and supported the ongoing work of the ERAC Standing Working Group for Research and Innovation (SWG GRI) on GEPs.
 The campaign was successful not only in that it increased the visibility of the importance of national authorities' work in the area of gender equality in R&I, it was also a success in terms of its reach, thanks to the involvement of several national authorities such as ministries, governmental bodies, and important research institutes.
-For more details see the report of the campaign.12 important from the West / the EU / the USA.
-While the critics will often use both arguments at the same time, they can't be both true, right?
+For more details see the report of the campaign.12

+• #COUNTERIT | 21-25 June 2021 E 10 ACADE-17 RESISTANCE XXX 111 CALIPER St topesa "In our quarters, critics use the argument that addressing the proportio SGEARING ROLES of women and gender equality is a relic of the communist past or an important from the West / the EU / the USA.
+While the critics will often GENDER use both arguments at the same time, they can't be both true, right?
 We are part of the EU so it should not be so surprising that we should be subscribing to a core European value!"
+Marcela Linková, GENDERACTION